The $64 Tomato: Summary

 The $64 Tomato is a memoir of Alexander's gardening project.
 When he and his family purchased a home with several acres in a small town in New York, he was determined to use some of the property to create a 2000 sqft organic garden.
 Alexander documents his adventures battling pests, weeds, plant diseases, deer, and a persistent groundhog he names Superchuck.
-After several years of gardening, he computes that each Brandywine tomato he grew and harvested cost him $64.
+After several years of gardening, he calculates that each Brandywine tomato he grew and harvested cost him $64.

 Author

 William Alexander is the director of technology at the Nathan S. Kline Institute for Psychiatric Research in Orangeburg, New York.
 He graduated from the University at Albany with a degree in English literature.
-He is married to Dr. Anne Mullin, an internist, and they have two children.
+He is married to Anne Mullin, an internist, and they have two children.

 In addition to The $64 Tomato, Alexander has written op-eds for The New York Times.
-His other books are 52 Loaves: A Half-Baked Adventure and Flirting with French: How a Language Charmed Me, Seduced Me & Nearly Broke My Heart.

 Reception

-Kirkus Reviews describes it as "An amusing compilation of do’s and don’ts for aspiring gardeners afflicted with hubris."
-Publishers Weekly says "this hilarious horticultural memoir...manages to impart an existential lesson on the interconnectedness of nature and the fine line between nurturing and killing."
+Kirkus Reviews describes it as "An amusing compilation of do's and don'ts for aspiring gardeners afflicted with hubris."
+Publishers Weekly says "this hilarious horticultural memoir ... manages to impart an existential lesson on the interconnectedness of nature and the fine line between nurturing and killing."

-Constance Casey, writing in The New York Times Book Review, says Alexander's "writing is engaging, well paced and informative".
+Constance Casey, writing in The New York Times Book Review, says Alexander's writing is "engaging, well paced and informative".
 In The New York Times Magazine, Holly Brubach recommends The $64 Tomato to prevent "Obsessive Gardening Syndrome" and says Alexander's "timing and his delivery are flawless".
 Anthony Doerr, in The Boston Globe, calls the book a "quick and very entertaining summer read".